-Computer Applications used in Science and Technology: To meet today’s business requirements with the opening up of the economy and the big thrust being to the export sector, more and more organizations have begun to display Information Technology (IT) as a strategic tool.
+Computer Applications used in Science and Technology and examples of which types of computers are used in science and technology: To meet today’s business requirements with the opening up of the economy and the big thrust being to the export sector, more and more organizations have begun to display Information Technology (IT) as a strategic tool.

 Many organizations have already evolved or re-oriented their business on and around information systems.
 Banks use it for better client serving, manufacturing concerns use it for planning, resource allocation and to produce high-quality goods; communications have taken a completely new dimension owing to the speed, power, and flexibility that IT offers.